 Insurance is the most common tool in asset protection planning in Canada.
 Life and/or disability insurance can be used to satisfy the liabilities (including tax liabilities) of a business in the event of the incapacity or death of a business owner in a way that facilitates the succession of a business.

 Inattention to asset protection planning as part of the estate planning process may frustrate a succession plan.
 If the tax liabilities on the deemed disposition of the business interest exceed the liquid assets available to an estate, the succession of the business may not be possible, and its dissolution may be required.

-A number of factors, such as whether there is an intention for the owner's interest to be bought out in the event of his or her death, whether insurance is intended to benefit beneficiaries who are not receiving an interest in the business (and who may wish to otherwise challenge the gift of the company that has the effect of disinheriting them), and whether additional paid help will be required by the business following incapacity or death should be considered in determining the extent of insurance required.
+A number of factors – such as whether there is an intention for the owner's interest to be bought out in the event of their death, whether insurance is intended to benefit beneficiaries who are not receiving an interest in the business (and who may wish to otherwise challenge the gift of the company that has the effect of disinheriting them), and whether additional paid help will be required by the business following incapacity or death – should be considered in determining the extent of insurance required.

 A number of options exist with respect to the structure of a disability or life insurance policy intended to protect the assets of a business.
 Any of the surviving family members, the deceased's estate, the company itself, or a surviving shareholder can be the beneficiaries of such a policy.
 The insurance policy can be owned by the business owner or by the corporation itself.

 At the very least, the individual managing a business should create an alternative signing authority on their business accounts in order to prevent barriers restricting the activities of the business in case of emergency.
 Using the example of a law firm, the managing partner should provide a licensed lawyer or paralegal signing authority for the firm's bank accounts, including its trust account, in order to ensure that client and firm resources are not rendered inaccessible by the unexpected absence of the partner.
 It is important to keep clear records and files in order to make the transition easier in the case of emergency or planned succession.